Your marriage is ending and the same fears keep rushing through your head:

 Which is very difficult to do, given the very nature of divorce.

-There are also issues when it comes to how long maintenance will last.
-And it's changing again in 2018.
+There are also issues when it comes to how long maintenance will last starting in 2018.

 Take for example a 5 year marriage.
 Per the current alimony formula in effect here in 2017, spousal maintenance lasts two years.

-But in 2018, that duration would be reduced to one year and two months!
+But in 2018, that duration will be reduced to one year and two months!